Objective, Commitments & Measures

 Since GLRI began, GLRI federal agencies and their partners have protected, restored and enhanced habitat in the Great Lakes Basin.
 Key accomplishments include:

 Protecting brook trout populations in Michigan’s cold-water streams: GLRI funds have significantly accelerated the projects needed to replace failing road stream crossings that were blocking free movement of brook trout populations within these watersheds.
-These watersheds now have the needed resilience to climate change and will support this fishery into the future for residents and visitors.
+These watersheds now have the needed resilience to support this fishery into the future for residents and visitors.

 Increasing pollinator habitats and benefiting Great Lakes bee and butterfly populations: Collaborative pollinator conservation in the Great Lakes among multiple federal and state partners was accelerated under Action Plan III by enhancing or creating habitat important to native bee and butterfly species.

 Under GLRI Action Plan IV, GLRI federal agencies and their partners will build upon past restoration efforts targeted at critical habitat types.
-Recently completed and new projects will consider incorporating increased access and use of project sites by local residents, Tribes and disadvantaged and other communities with environmental justice concerns, and continue to generate lessons learned from projects so that climate adaptation options for future projects are identified upfront in the planning process.
+Recently completed and new projects will consider incorporating increased access and use of project sites by local residents, Tribes, communities, and continue to generate lessons learned from projects so that future projects are more resilient.
 Increasing use of Indigenous Knowledge upfront and throughout projects will be sought, exercising caregiver responsibilities of indinawemaaganag (natural resources or relatives).

 Agencies and local communities will use GLRI funding to catalyze and leverage other federal and state funding available for protection and enhancement projects along our coasts.
 Coastal habitats including wetlands, beaches and reefs will be mapped and assessed through GLRI-supported projects using the latest science and survey techniques.
-Agencies and local communities working along the Great Lakes coasts will use this needed information to appropriately site and design a) innovative projects with features resistant to climate change impacts or b) resilience projects to allow species and ecosystem benefits to continue under future water levels.
-Strategic and comprehensive on-theground coastal projects will be supported by GLRI that promote productive fisheries, migratory birds and wildlife and recreational and cultural uses by communities.
+Agencies and local communities working along the Great Lakes coasts will use this needed information to appropriately site and design innovative and resilient projects to allow species and ecosystem benefits to continue under future projected water levels.
+Strategic and comprehensive on-the ground coastal projects will be supported by GLRI that promote productive fisheries, migratory birds and wildlife and recreational and cultural uses by communities.

-Forest ecosystems, subtypes and associated communities of species that provide resiliency for insect and wildlife populations or enhance critical corridors for future movement of species in response to changing climate will also be prioritized by GLRI for protection and enhancement.
+Forest ecosystems, subtypes and associated communities of species that provide resiliency for insect and wildlife populations or enhance critical corridors for movement of species will also be prioritized by GLRI for protection and enhancement.

 Continue reading about the Action Plan IV: